Nanchang CJ-6: Development

 A total production run estimated at more than 3,000 aircraft supplied CJ-6 aircraft for PLAAF training, as well as for export (as the PT-6) to countries including Albania, Bangladesh, Cambodia, North Korea, Tanzania, and Sri Lanka.

-It is expected Hongdu/Yakovlev joint developed CJ-7 Trainer (L-7) primary trainer will replace CJ-6s in PLAAF.
+It is expected the CJ-7 Trainer (L-7) primary trainer jointly developed by Hongdu and Yakovlev will replace the CJ-6s in the PLAAF.

 CJ-6 attained its civil aviation type certificate on February 28, 2019, more than 60 years after it entered military service in China.

 General information

 One thing to note is that the Nanchang CJ-6 makes extensive use of pneumatics to control the gear and flap extension/retraction, operate the brakes and start the engine.
 An engine-driven air pump recharges the system; however if air pressure is too low to start the engine then the onboard air tank can be recharged by an external source.
 If an external source is not available then the engine can be started by hand swinging the propeller.